-Value in this measure has simply been related back to dollars per unit of measure.
+Value in this measure has simply been related back to \$'s/unit of measure.
 Completed in January 2006, the raw data, provided by an outside vendor, was categorized by MoDOT staff.
 This information should be the most current representation of what DOTs pay for these major work items.

 MoDOT customers should be able to gain an understanding of what it costs for a DOT to install an item of work.
 While value should not be defined as MoDOT prices per unit be the lowest as compared to other DOTs, the prices can be compared keeping in mind that the labor rates, material availability and general project conditions such as urban vs. rural will vary from state to state.
 MoDOT can use this information to gain an understanding of how prices in Missouri relate to the rest of the surrounding states and eventually the rest of the country.
 DOTs that have similar market conditions may result in information regarding specifications or bidding practices that result in lower cost.
-For this quarter additional information regarding the best in the nation has been obtained.
-The states that have been identified as having the "best" prices have been contacted for information regarding the standards and practices associated with those items.